Martijncvv/Martijncvv/README.md

 ### Welcome to my GitHub profile! ###

 :chains:  I'm Martijn, an enthusiastic developer from the Netherlands.
-Currently building TeachBuddy, a P2P tutoring platform, and various tools for the web3 industry (currently 1000+ installs).
+Currently building TeachBuddy, a P2P tutoring platform, and various tools for the web3 industry (1000+ installs).

 :man_student:  In my free time I like to go to the gym and create educational content on social media about various blockchain projects.